apache/openwhisk-release/docs/general_spec.md

 projects.
 If the Travis build passes, the aggregation of OpenWhisk projects works.

 Once the release manager feels confident in a certain the project set, a release can be proposed.
-For example, the next release name of OpenWhisk is _incubator_, and there is no sub-release name.
-We can copy all the files under _releases/current_ into the directory _releases/incubator_(create one if it is missing), and submit this change as a PR to this master branch.
-When this PR is merged into master and becomes a valid commit, the release manager can tag it with the name _incubator_, in order to kick off a Travis build to publish the packages into Apache/staging repository.
+For example, the next release name of OpenWhisk is _version_, and there is no sub-release name.
+We can copy all the files under _releases/current_ into the directory _releases/version_(create one if it is missing), and submit this change as a PR to this master branch.
+When this PR is merged into master and becomes a valid commit, the release manager can tag it with the name _version_, in order to kick off a Travis build to publish the packages into Apache/staging repository.

 ## TBD: